SignUpGenius

 However, when children reach about seven, it’s time for coaches to establish a more distanced role and start using sports to help teach the kids a proper respect for authority.
 Some coaches (like some parents) try too hard to be their kids’ best friend.
 This may make it so the kids love coming to practice, but it wastes a golden opportunity to teach our kids positive character qualities.
 If a coach is not requiring respect and compliance, kids naturally spend half their time doing cartwheels, talking to each other, or just playing tag.
 Your sports practice becomes “play time” and this can set kids up with improper behavioral patterns that can cross over to school, church, and home.

-HEY COACHES!
-SignUpGenius can organize your team snacks and activities with ease.
-Find out how.
+SignUpGenius can organize your team snacks and activities.
+LEARN MORE.

 It is up to the coach to set the expectations for the team, starting from the beginning of the season.
 Here are some tips for establishing your authority as a coach, passed on to me from some great coaches I’ve had the privilege of learning under.